 Request a replacement check by contacting Medical Centers Payroll Services.

 - Voluntary – These are deductions you have elected and agreed to have withheld from your paycheck, such as benefits premiums and retirement contributions.

 - Involuntary – These are deductions mandated by federal or state government or the courts to be withheld from your paycheck.

 Other Voluntary Deductions

-Upon receipt of formal documentation, the University is required by law to deduct funds as directed by the government agency or court.
+The University is required by law to deduct funds from your paycheck when directed to do so by a Withholding Order received from a government agency or court.
+These deductions may include:

 - Child Support

 - Chapter 13